 This is not easy!
 Trust me!Knowing how to discipline a child is not a talent parents are born with.
 Click To Tweet

-We had our second baby last year and that is when the “listening problems” in my oldest started.
+We had our second baby last year and that is when the “listening problems” in my preschooler began.

 Arya is a wonderful big sister and a very caring, social, and sweet child.
 But I have noticed that lately, she has been throwing more than a few tantrums.
 I am desperately trying to avoid blaming a 4-year-old for my bad days, therefore, I reflected on some of her behavior patterns as well as my responses to them.